Fletterio/raytracer/README.md

 # raytracer
+Wanted to teach myself Rust and at the same time I wanted to learn CG basics

-Implementing a raytracer in Rust, following Shirley's minibooks
+THis is an implementation of a basic raytracer in Rust, following Peter Shirley's minibook series.